satyarth/supa-bot-fire/README.md

+> Sweet dolla tea from McDonald's: I drink that
-> Supa hot :fire: fire :fire:: I spit that.
+> Supa hot :fire: fire :fire:: I spit that
+> Two and a Half Men: I watch that

 ## Requirements